Alina Korneeva: 2023: No. 1 junior, WTA Tour debut

-Korneeva had success in her junior Grand Slam debut at the Australian Open, reaching the semifinals of the girls' doubles with partner Mirra Andreeva, and defeating Andreeva in three sets in the final of the girls' singles.
-Before their final, Andreeva said, "She is a really good friend of mine, my best friend."
+Korneeva had success in her junior major debut at the Australian Open, reaching the semifinals of the girls' doubles with partner Mirra Andreeva, and defeating Andreeva in three sets in the final of the girls' singles.
+Before their final Andreeva said, "she is a really good friend of mine, my best friend."
 After the match, Korneeva told her on court, "It's not our last battle.
 We will have a lot of good matches when you will win, when I will win...it was a hard battle."
 In the quarterfinals of the girls singles, Korneeva defeated second seed Tereza Valentová, who 18 months prior, had defeated Korneeva in the under-14 girls singles final at the European Junior Championships.

-In March, Korneeva qualified for the main draw of the 60k event in Pretoria and won the tournament, defeating Tímea Babos in the final, in straight sets.
-At age 15 years, eight months and 18 days, Korneeva became the fifth youngest player in history to win an ITF tournament at 60k level or above.
+In March, Korneeva qualified for the main draw of the W60 event in Pretoria and won the tournament, defeating Tímea Babos in the final, in straight sets.
+At age 15 years, eight months and 18 days, Korneeva became the fifth youngest player in history to win a tournament at 60k-level or above.

 On 1 May, Korneeva became No. 1 in the junior world rankings.

-In June, she won her second junior major title, defeating Lucciana Pérez Alarcón in the final of the French Open girls' singles in straight sets, becoming the first player since Magdalena Maleeva in 1990 to win the first two Grand Slam tournaments in girls' singles in the same year.
+In June, she won her second junior Grand Slam title, defeating Lucciana Pérez in the final of the French Open, in straight sets, becoming the first player since Magdalena Maleeva in 1990 to win the first two Grand Slam tournaments in girls' singles in the same year.
 Together with Sara Saito, Korneeva also reached the final of the girls' doubles, losing to Tyra Caterina Grant and Iva Jovic.

 In July, Korneeva qualified for the main draw and won the W100 Figueira da Foz Open, defeating French player Carole Monnet in the final 6–0, 6–0, and becoming the youngest player to win a W100 title.
 Together with Anastasia Tikhonova, she also reached the final of the same event in doubles.

-In October, she qualified for the Hong Kong Open making her WTA Tour debut, and defeated compatriot Valeria Savinykh for her first tour win.
+In October, she qualified for the Hong Kong Open making her WTA Tour debut, and defeated fellow Russian Valeria Savinykh for her first tour match win.
 She lost to Linda Fruhvirtová in the second round.

-On 22 October, Korneeva won the 2023 ITF World Tennis Tour Junior Finals, defeating Sara Saito in the final.
+On 22 October, Korneeva won the 2023 ITF World Tour Junior Finals, defeating Sara Saito in the Championship match.